mvolkmann/MyUnixEnv/notes/GoNotes.md

     follow the argument with an ellipsis
   - ex. `log(mySlice...)`
 - can return zero or more values

+  - when there is more than one return value, the types must be surrounded by parentheses and separated by commas

   ```go
   func GetStats(numbers []int) (int, float32) {